 Protection of Audit log information is in accordance with the PSR for the protection of security log information for systems processing RESTRICTED information.

-Audit logs may only be viewed by RA Operators (RO), the Operations Manager, Trusted Custodians or the PKI Auditor.
+Audit logs may only be viewed by RA Operators (RAO), the Operations Manager, Trusted Custodians or the PKI Auditor.
 The logs are protected from modification and must not be deleted.

 Audit logs must be protected from modification and deletion, using such mechanisms as Access Control Lists (ACL) techniques and off-system secure storage (eg. HSM).